chujDK/chuj-elephant-os/README.md

 # how to run

-using bochs, following scripts are provided
+if using bochs, simply use the following script

 ```
-./create_disk.sh
 ./start_bochs.sh
 ```

-directly running in a real machine is not suggested
+directly running in a real machine is not suggested, so, do not do that!

+Makefile is provided, simply type `make` to build the disk image

 # finished